EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Birthright.md

 Free increase: any one (1) of: Agility, Willpower
 Mobility: 6
 Vitality: 1d6-1
-Passive: they gain 1 additional speel slot for each level of available spells
+Passive: they gain 1 additional spell slot for each level of available spells up to and including 6th level slots

 ### Eldyr - Half